 Want to know which plants to grow with kale?
 Companion planting is the art of growing one or more plants next to each other to create a symbiotic relationship.
 The best companion plants often help one another by repelling pests, improving flavor, attracting predators that eat pests, adding nutrients to the soil, and retaining soil moisture.
-In this guide, we elaborate on the best companion plants to grow next to kale.
+In this guide, we'll elaborate on the best companion plants to grow next to kale.

 Snapshot: Best & Worst Kale Companion Plants